solyarisoftware/SMS-Echo-Server/README.md

 	POST /skebby/receivesms       200 OK

+NOTE
+[ngrok](https://ngrok.com/) it's a really excellent tool allowing developers to quickly publish any localhost application on internet through HTTP/HTTPS (and also TCP IP net applications!).

+ngrok is also FREE and allow to reserve you personal immutable subdomains paying though a [pay-what-you-want service](https://ngrok.com/features) !

 ## Step 4.
 Locally test your Skebby echo server!

 Now you can test locally calling a the service endpoint to receive SMSs.

-Just oo verify your echo server is up and running, open a terminal and enjoy:
+Just to verify your echo server is up and running, open a terminal and enjoy:

 ```
 curl -i -X GET  http://a1b2c3d4.ngrok.com